RedditClimate/redditClimate/index.md

 ### Word usage trends

-So far, our analysis of Reddit data has been _static_ in time; we've been agregating data across time, butt's also worth investigating how various metrics have changed over time.
+So far, our analysis of Reddit data has been _static_ in time; we've been agregating data across time, but it's also worth investigating how various metrics have changed over time.
 We chose to track word usage as measured by the frequency of posts containing that word.

 For the subreddit of interest, we pull all the content using `pushshift_get` from `util.py`.
 This is then passed to a function that iterates through each post and checks if the post contains one of our words of interest: